Tax Refund Calculator

 What affects the estimate

-• The calculator supports tax year 2025 and three filing statuses: single, married filing jointly, and head of household.
+• The calculator supports tax year 2025 and all five federal filing statuses: single, married filing jointly, married filing separately, head of household, and qualifying surviving spouse.

-• The refund or amount owed comes from comparing estimated federal tax after supported deductions and credits with the federal tax already withheld.
+• The refund or amount owed comes from comparing estimated federal tax after supported deductions and credits with total payments considered: federal tax withheld plus any estimated tax payments entered.

-• State taxes, self-employment tax, refundable credits such as ACTC, age-based or senior deduction adjustments, AMT, EITC, capital gains treatment, and other advanced tax situations are not included.
+• State taxes, self-employment tax, Social Security taxation, AMT, EITC, capital gains treatment, and other advanced tax situations are not included.

 Example scenario